 Establishing rapport with each account, we built trust, assuring them that the situation would be resolved.

-Commitments from customers indicate that we are on track to collect $950,000 in just five months, $150,000 or nearly 20% more than the outgoing bookkeeper originally estimated as recoverable.
+In addition, commitments from customers indicate the potential to collect another $350,000, nearly 20% more than the outgoing bookkeeper originally estimated as recoverable.